What Do I Need to Patent an Idea: Everything You Need to Know

 If filing a patent with the USPTO is for business purposes, turning an idea into a replicable product for resale may be the next step in the process.
 Having knowledge of a target market in a preliminary feasibility study prior to patent is ideal.
 The research and development phase allows for reliability testing of an invention prototype before it is patented.
 Companies that follow this strategy demonstrate the relevancy of an invention for patent.
 Licensing a patented invention with a trademark is the key to extrapolating monetary value from the product, model or process.
 Business inventions should exhibit either 1) utility, or 2) design worthy of replicability and/or distribution for sale.

 If you need help with patenting an idea, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.